 Connecticut has no inheritance tax but it does have its own estate tax.
+There may also be additional federal taxes that your estate must pay.
 In this article, we break down the Constitution State’s inheritance laws, including what happens if you die without a valid will, probate, what makes a will valid and more.
-If you want professional guidance for your estate planning after reading this article, the SmartAsset matching tool will pair you with capable financial advisors in your area.
+If you want professional guidance for your estate planning then you may want to consider working with a financial advisor.

 Does Connecticut Have an Inheritance Tax or an Estate Tax?